First tips & ideas for fun water games with children

 Guess the water painting

-• a smooth surface (e.g. patio floor or wooden table)
+• a smooth surface (e.g., patio floor or wooden table)

-• a string made of natural material
+• a cord made of natural material

 • craft scissors